osarana/CHIP8/README.md

 - **Customizable:** Configure settings like display scale and key mappings to suit your preferences.
 - **Built-in Debugger:** Debug and inspect your programs with ease.
 - **Dynamic Sound:** Experience the nostalgic beeps and boops with sound support.
-- **Save and Load:** Save and load your game progress at any time.
-- **Community-Driven:** An active community of contributors and enthusiasts.

 ## Getting Started